MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v16.md

 ## Upgrade control add-ins

-The [!INCLUDE[server](../developer/includes/server.md)] installation includes new versions of the Microsoft-provided Javascript-based control add-ins that must be upgraded.
+The [!INCLUDE[server](../developer/includes/server.md)] installation includes new versions of the Microsoft-provided Javascript-based control add-ins, like Microsoft.Dynamics.Nav.Client.BusinessChart, Microsoft.Dynamics.Nav.Client.VideoPlayer, and more.
+If your solution uses any of these control add-ins, upgrade them to the latest version.

-- Microsoft.Dynamics.Nav.Client.BusinessChart
-- Microsoft.Dynamics.Nav.Client.FlowIntegration
-- Microsoft.Dynamics.Nav.Client.OAuthIntegration
-- Microsoft.Dynamics.Nav.Client.PageReady
-- Microsoft.Dynamics.Nav.Client.PowerBIManagement
-- Microsoft.Dynamics.Nav.Client.RoleCenterSelector
-- Microsoft.Dynamics.Nav.Client.SocialListening
-- Microsoft.Dynamics.Nav.Client.SatisficationSurvey
-- Microsoft.Dynamics.Nav.Client.TimelineVisualization
-- Microsoft.Dynamics.Nav.Client.VideoPlayer
-- Microsoft.Dynamics.Nav.Client.WebPageViewer
-- Microsoft.Dynamics.Nav.Client.WelcomeWizard

 To upgrade the control add-ins, do the following steps: